 The hype surrounding gamification grew even further when it actually had its name invented by British computer programmer Nick Pelling in 2002.
 This period marked the birth of gamification as we know it.
 More and more use cases emerged, covering a variety of functions such as HR, marketing, and software development.
 Below are the most common use cases in business today.

-Attracting and recruiting talented people is a tricky task for businesses.
-This is mainly due to the fierce competition and the repetitive, old, and boring nature of the hiring process.
+Attracting and recruiting talented people is a tricky task for businesses using recruitment agency software.
+This is mainly due to thefierce competition and the recruiters not knowing powerful recruitment tools and using repetitive, old, and boring nature of hiring process.
 Using the internet, candidates can prepare for typical questions online and attend job interviews with scripted answers.
 This makes it harder for recruiters to evaluate the skills and motivation of each candidate which often results in an effective hiring process.

 When new hires join a company, they are often faced with the challenge of getting to understand their roles, learn more about the company they have just joined, and more importantly, remember a lot of names and faces.
 This can be overwhelming even for the most serious and motivated of new hires.
 Sure, classic onboarding processes can help in a way.
 But a PowerPoint presentation of the company, video tutorials, and an unguided tour of an intranet or digital workplace are not enough to properly prepare newcomers for the job ahead.
 This is where gamification comes into play; with its rich set of fun features, they can simultaneously onboard and engage individuals.